practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 around a regular Ruby mutex that will ensure that two philosophers can not grab the same chopstick at the same time.
-The Table class deals with the geometry of the problem; it knows where each philosopher is seated and which chopstick is to his left or to his right.
+The Table class deals with the geometry of the problem; it knows where each philosopher is seated and which chopstick is to the left or to the right of that position.

 The philosophers themselves are also pretty simple.
 They can only seat a table, pick and drop chopsticks, think and eat.